junxit/us-congress-bills-112/metadata.md

 - 2011-02-17 — Introduced in House
 - 2011-02-17 — Introduced in House
 - 2011-02-17 — Referred to the House Committee on Intelligence (Permanent Select).
+- 2011-03-10 — Committee Consideration and Mark-up Session Held.
+- 2011-03-10 — Ordered to be Reported in the Nature of a Substitute by the Yeas and Nays: 7 - 6.
+- 2011-05-03 — Placed on the Union Calendar, Calendar No. 38.
+- 2011-05-03 — Reported (Amended) by the Committee on Intelligence.
+H. Rept.
+112-72.
+- 2011-05-03 — Reported (Amended) by the Committee on Intelligence.
+H. Rept.
+112-72.